bolt/docs/docs/templating/linking-in-templates.md

 You can inspect the `routing.yaml` file for more of the 'baked in' routes for the front end, as well as the "Routing" panel in the debug toolbar.

-You can also view all defined routes by running `bin/console debug:router`
+You can also view all defined routes by running `bin/console debug:router`.

 For more in-depth information about this function, see [Linking to pages][page] in the Symfony documentation.